 (Ashley Zarah & the Boston Voyager)

 As a young kid who struggled finding a group and culture to identify with, Zarah decided to invent a space of her own where all the beautifully complex were welcome; hence, the home of Dark-Pop.
-Despite being scattered from her native West Coast to the Eastside, the doors to her house are left wide open.
-Riddling Boston with lyrics and melodies that the local scene calls 'captivating and chillingly astute.'
-Audiences are quoted as having an "overwhelmingly emotional experience from start to finish" during her live shows.
+Its walls are riddled with lyrics and melodies that local scenes have called "captivating and chillingly astute;" each show an "overwhelmingly emotional experience from start to finish."
 Needless to say, Zarah finds her fanbase growing each day.

 Despite stemming from a background of non-musicians, there was no shortage of music in the house.
-Zarah was raised on artists ranging from Pink Floyd, Madonna, and Natalie Cole to Iranian stars such as Sima Bina, Dariush, and Haydeh.
-Scouting on her own, she would discover eclectic inspirations such as; Christina Aguilera, Linkin Park, The All-American Rejects, Justin Nozuka, and LIGHTS; all whom inspired her to pick up instruments and gear to perform the songs we now hear today.
+She was raised on artists ranging from Pink Floyd, Madonna, and Natalie Cole to Iranian stars such as Sima Bina, Dariush, and Haydeh.
+Scouting on her own, she would discover even more eclectic inspirations like Christina Aguilera, Linkin Park, The All-American Rejects, Justin Nozuka, and LIGHTS; all whom inspired her to pick up instruments and gear to perform the songs we hear today.

-While on scholarship at the highly prestigious art institution, Berklee College of Music, she revealed herself to be both a prolific writer and expressive vocalist; one that stood out from the hundreds of singer/songwriters on campus.
-During those three years, she released three emphatic and powerful singles (Control - Demo, Banshee, Surrender) and a nostalgic Pop/Rock EP titled "This Song Again."
+While on scholarship at the highly prestigious art institution, Berklee College of Music, she revealed herself to be both a prolific writer and expressive vocalist but truly hooked viewers with her insight and relatability.

 Her Middle-Eastern influenced 2-track single Awake (produced by New England's Producer of the Year 2013 and 2018, Sean McLaughlin) is available now with both songs featured in the upcoming LA indie film, Back In the No.